Speech-Language Therapy

 Toddler:

-• Your child has difficulty following instructions
+• Your child has difficulty understanding or following simple instructions

 School-age:

-• Your child often goes off-topic when answering questions or telling a story
+• Your child often goes off topic when answering questions or telling a story

 • Your child has difficulty following multi-step instructions